AlibabaCloudDocs/mongodb/intl.en-US/User Guide/Billing management/Change the billing method of instances from pay-as-you-go to subscription.md

 ## Precautions {#section_x42_ql1_pfb .section}

 -   The billing method of subscription-based instances cannot be changed to pay-as-you-go.
 To prevent resource waste, determine whether you need to change the billing method of your resources.
 -   You cannot release subscription-based instances.
-If you want to unsubscribe from subscription-based instances during your contract period, you need to pay the fees accordingly.
-For more information, see [Refund instructions](https://help.aliyun.com/document_detail/37096.html).
--   You cannot update the specifications of the instance if you have an unpaid subscription-based instance.
+-   -   You cannot update the specifications of the instance if you have an unpaid subscription-based instance.
 You need to cancel this order on the [Orders](https://expense.console.aliyun.com/#/order/list/) page and change the billing method of the corresponding instance to subscription.

 ## Prerequisites {#section_c1x_b41_pfb .section}